pawlikowsky/FlaskChat/README.md

 # FlaskChat

-FlaskChat is simple web application for colaborative code editing and syntax highlighting with live chat.
+FlaskChat is simple Flask web application for colaborative code editing and syntax highlighting with live chat.
 Using SocketIO, Flask an SQlite.